T1V0h/DuMaMay/README.md

+# DuMaMay-1021

-# DuMaMay jailbreak for iOS 10.2.1
+# JailBreak iOS 10.2.1

+By Thompson Vo (@t1_v0h!)

 Basically a super version of saigon

-# Credits To

-By Thompson Vo (@t1_v0h!)

 Exploit by Siguza (@s1guza)